rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 This is doable with Libvirt, but it's a lot of manual work, and it takes a lot of time.
 So, I created this set of tool to assist with the process.

-# What does it do so far?
+## What does it do so far?

-The first release will prepare the infrastructure for a disconnected installation of OpenShift of your choice.
+This first release will prepare the infrastructure for a disconnected installation of OpenShift 4 of your choice.

+> Disclaimer: Tested only with some 4.9.x versions.

-# What is automated?
+## What is automated?

 - The creation in Libvirt of:
   - the storage pool in Libvirt